-So anyway, a gal I work with at the restaurant just got a certain high-powdered blender that we’re all probably well aware of.
+A gal I work with at the restaurant just got a certain high-powdered blender.
 She rolls into work with three brightly coloured 1-litre jars of blended fruit, vegetables, herbs, and other goodies every night, and she is just SO NOTICEABLY STOKED on the surge of wellness it’s bringing into her life.
 That all-encompassing potential of one simple change/addition.
 Her energy and commitment has been contagious, so I’ve been getting cozy with my old blender pal, sure, but also re-focusing on movement, rest, water, deep breaths, and food that’s nourishing in all ways.
-Spring-ish thoughts, right?
+Spring-like thoughts, right?

 At any rate, it’s a good time to ask if certain habits or things are propelling you forward or drawing you back.
 I started getting caught up in this idea that I needed to show up here with a certain type of recipe.
 Something that doesn’t take too long, is hearty enough for a main, that doesn’t have too many weird health food store ingredients etc. Maybe pepper in some descriptors like “GENIUS”, “30 minute”, and “crave-worthy” and you’d be almost there.
 But really, the good stuff happens when I just show you what we’re eating in real time.

-When we renovated the kitchen (almost done!), a duct bringing miso gravy right into the building would have been ideal for me, seriously.
+When we renovated the kitchen, a duct bringing miso gravy right into the building would have been ideal for me, seriously.
 It’s easy enough to make though and this is evidenced by how often I actually do get a little pot going.
-I pour it over some easy-going/no fuss sweet potato fries here that I’ve dressed up with a bit of curry powder (my fave brand if you’re curious), garlic and garnishes.
-It hits all the right buttons for real.
-Other amazing loaded-style fries on the internet!: Sherrie’s with green goddess tahini, Stephanie’s with tofu, Sarah’s with parsnips + preserved lemons, and Jodi’s with shiitake bacon.
+I pour it over some easy-going roasted sweet potato fries here that I’ve dressed up with a bit of curry powder, garlic, and garnishes.
+It hits all the right buttons.
+Other amazing loaded-style fries on the internet!: Sherrie’s with green goddess tahini, Stephanie’s with tofu, and Jodi’s with shiitake bacon.